Laminate Flooring Costs Explained [2024]

 Many professionals will suggest using foam underlay instead of a moisture barrier, as the latter will trap moisture and may damage your subfloor, which could affect the rest of the installation.
 They may also advise you to install underfloor heating, especially if any of the rooms are drafty, as this will provide you with waterproof laminate flooring.

-By adding laminate flooring underlay, you can expect to reduce the costs of your energy bills by up to 15%, as the underlayment acts as a barrier to prevent any heat escaping, so it is a worthwhile investment.
+By adding laminate flooring underlay, you can expect to reduce the costs of your energy bills by up to 15%, as the underlayment acts as a barrier to prevent any heat from escaping, so it is a worthwhile investment.

 Laminate Flooring Edging Options